Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/sketching.rst

 This option makes bone sketching quick and efficient, but you lose all the advanced stroke editing possibilities.

-Sketches are **not** saved into Blender files, so you can't interrupt a sketching session without losing all your work!
+Sketches are **not** saved into Blender files, so you cannot interrupt a sketching session without losing all your work!
 Note also that the sketching is common to the whole Blender session, i.e. there is only one set of strokes (one sketch) in Blender, and not one per armature, or even per file...